top of page

 Responsible Tourism

-Responsible tourism is key to preserving the natural beauty and wildlife of Africa for future generations.
-Choose tour operators and accommodations that follow sustainable and responsible tourism practices.
-This includes minimizing environmental impact and supporting local communities.
+Responsible tourism is key to preserving Africa's natural beauty and wildlife for future generations.
+Choose tour operators and accommodations that follow sustainable and responsible tourism practices, including minimizing environmental impact and supporting local communities.

 Respect local cultures and communities by being mindful of their customs and traditions.
 Avoid disrupting their way of life and always seek permission before taking photographs of people.